nxp-mcuxpresso/vscode-for-mcux/Known-Issues.md

     endif()
     ```

-* [Flash Programmer GUI] Error when flashing unbuilt project.\
-    **Workaround** Build the project then retry the operation in Flash Programmer GUI.

 ## Project Importer

-* MCUXpresso IDE projects built with redlib library type will not be converted.\
+* Conversion for MCUXpresso IDE projects built with redlib library type is not supported.\
     **Workaround**: Switch MCUXpresso IDE project to Newlib or Newlib_nano library types then rebuild inside IDE.
 The project can be then converted.

-* Import does not work for standalone multicore or trustzone example projects downloaded from mcuxpresso.nxp.com.

-* Some projects imported from MCUXpresso SDKs might not build.
-This is due to missing component sources that are located outside example directory, so these are not cloned.
+* Conversion for MCUXpresso IDE projects for static libraries is not supported.

 ## Views

 * [Projects View] For Zephyr projects, the Memory node is not showing any data.

-* [guiconfig] Kernel Configuration is not displayed correctly on MacOS using an older Python version.\
-    **Workaround** This can be avoided if users having Python 3.9.x will update their version to 3.9.8 or newer.